mlwilli/atmosledger/README.md

-# AtmosLedger
+# Atmosphere Ledger

 **AtmosLedger** Atmospheric data platform for ingesting, aggregating, and analyzing weather time-series data.
 It provides a clean API, background ingestion workers, and a modern chart-driven UI for exploration.
+Simply put, pulls and detects anomalous weather.

 ---